 The Velox II by 3vgear is one of the best get home bags on the market.
-It has the size, shape, design and features that make it an excellent choice for creating what your after.
-The bag comes in four color.
+It has the size, shape, design, and features that make it an excellent choice for creating what you’re after.
+The bag comes in four colors.
 The olive drab, black, grey and coyote options are all great and none would be the wrong choice.
 Color is something we haven’t commented on till now, but it is worth a consideration.
 Remember, we are not going to be in the business of drawing attention to ourselves.
 We want to do just the opposite.

 The top front pocket of the Velox II Tactical Assault Pack is a little guy that can be used to store something very important that you need access to very quickly.
 The larger, bottom, front pocket gives you a serious amount of space for an auxiliary pocket.

 The Velox II just seems to grow.
 It looks small when you first get the bag but its ability to fill out is incredible.
 There are also straps that allow you to secure that load both on your sternum or waist.
 There are straps that secure the load from the outside as well.
 This stability allows you to carry a larger load.

 It’s important to note that the Velox is also compatible with hydration up to 3L.